 It seems that Robert Cartwright’s hasty start led to St Luke’s consecration being overlooked.
-In 1956, when Moore Theological College was celebrating it’s centenary, it was found that St Luke’s had never been consecrated.
+In 1956, when Moore Theological College was celebrating it’s 150th anniversary, it was found that St Luke’s had never been consecrated.
 Archbishop Mowll subsequently consecrated St Luke’s on the 10th March 1956.
 A brass plaque in St Luke’s marks that occasion.

 Since that awkward start on St Luke’s Day 1819 Christians have been gathering at St Luke’s Church.
 It needs to be said that the history of any church is neither the history of the building nor the history of the ministers who served God’s people.
 The history of any church is the story of God’s work in the lives of His people who gathered together to encourage each other to live as disciples of Jesus and reach out to others with the good news of Jesus Christ.
 St Luke’s is no museum piece locked into the early 19th century.
 St Luke’s Liverpool continues to be an active, growing Christian church for all people in the heart of the city of Liverpool.